 Can graphene replace lithium in batteries?

-Graphene may complement lithium in hybrid designs, but complete replacement is unlikely before 2030 due to lithium’s cost advantage in large-scale applications.
+Graphene may complement lithium in hybrid designs, but full replacement is unlikely before 2030 due to lithium’s cost advantage in large-scale applications.

 Which battery is better for electric vehicles?